UPDATED DECEMBER 2013

 A number of the photos, stickers and recordings on this site are beginning to show

 their age.
-Apologies for some of the less than perfect quality.
+Apologies for those that are of less than perfect quality.
 Many of the photographs were distributed freely by the various radio stations

 and were intended for as wide a circulation as possible.
 Others have been donated to The Pirate Radio Hall Of

-Fame that are of unknown origin.
+Fame which are of unknown origin.
 Where photos have been scanned from books, newspapers or magazines, we have given credit.

 However, if anybody believes that their copyright has been inadvertently infringed by the inclusion of an item on this site, please